isomerpages/seab-corp/index.md

 image: /images/favicon-isomer.ico
 permalink: /
-notification: Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
-Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam. <br> <a href="https:seab.gov.sg">Click here for more information.</a>
+notification: Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call. <br>Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam. <br> <a href="https:seab.gov.sg">Click here for more information.</a>
 sections: